brandonup/ai_clone/SERPAPI_SETUP.md

 If you continue to experience issues with the web search functionality, please:

 1. Check the application logs for specific error messages
-2. Contact Serper.dev support if the issue is related to your API key or account
+2. Contact SerpAPI support if the issue is related to your API key or account
 3. Consider implementing one of the alternative solutions mentioned above